T

 landmark

-A masterpiece of Gothic architecture and a symbol of Vienna.
-Climb the South Tower for panoramic city views or explore the catacombs beneath.
+Vienna's most iconic religious building, a Gothic masterpiece with a towering spire and a distinctive tiled roof.
+Climb the South Tower for panoramic city views or explore the catacombs.

 4. Evening